-The Processing of the Control of the Benefits description You pay After the calendar year deductible Surgical procedures Consumer Option A comprehensive range of services, such as: Operative procedures (performed by the primary surgeon) Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Endoscopy procedures (diagnostic and surgical) Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices (see Section 5(a), Orthopedic and prosthetic devices , for device coverage information) Voluntary sterilization for men (limited to vasectomies) Note: Voluntary sterilization procedures for women, surgically implanted contraceptives and intrauterine devices (IUDs) are covered under Section 5(a), Family planning .
-Treatment of severe burns Correction of amblyopia & strabismus Network: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in a physician's office Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount See Section 3, Other dervices under You need prior Plan approval for certain services.
+the precertification information shown in Section 3.
+Benefits description You pay After the calendar year deductible Surgical procedures Consumer Option A comprehensive range of services, such as: Operative procedures (performed by the primary surgeon) Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Endoscopy procedures (diagnostic and surgical) Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices (see Section 5(a), Orthopedic and prosthetic devices, for device coverage information) Voluntary sterilization for men (limited to vasectomies) Note: Voluntary sterilization procedures for women, surgically implanted contraceptives and intrauterine devices (IUDs) are covered under Section 5(a), Family planning.
+Treatment of severe burns Correction of amblyopia & strabismus Note: Prior approval is required for all spinal surgeries.
+Call us at 800-694-9901.
+See Section 3, Other dervices under You need prior Plan approval for certain Network: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in a physician's office Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount